sahiga/developer.box.com/guides/tooling/sdks/node.md

 ## Yarn installation

-Similarly, the SDK can be installed using the [yarn][yarn] manager.
+Similarly, the SDK can be installed using the [Yarn package][yarn] manager.

 ```shell
 yarn add box-node-sdk